 11 Magical Things To Do In Yosemite with Kids

 There is so much to do in Yosemite Valley and the greater Yosemite park that you would need more than a week to really explore the different areas.
 We spent 4 days in Yosemite Valley and were able to just about see all the major attractions, but had many more items on our to do list.
-We didn’t even venture out to the other areas of Yosemite, which we hear is also breathtaking.
+We didn’t even venture out to the other areas of Yosemite, like the Hetch Hetchy area which we hear is also breathtaking.
 Without further ado, here are 11 magical things to do in Yosemite with kids.
 Note, they are also magical without kids too!